blubirdd/aeshop-ecommerce/README.md

 - API filter

 ## API
-The following is list the api end points:
+The following is a list of api end points:

 >POST /api/signup